PhageSeeker/PHAGESEEKER/README.md

   - subprocess package
   - argparse package
   (for installing: pip install packagename)
-  -Database file with the genomes of phages (phages.fa)
+  - Database file with the genomes of phages (phages.fa)

   ### **HOW TO USE THE SCRIPT**